 New to the RTP project list is funding to support the implementation of Transportation Improvement Districts (TID).
-A TID a place where land use and transportation is planned in detail in advance, such that development consistent with that planning can pay a readily determined fee and forego the Traffic Impact Study process.
-TIDs, developed in a partnership between local government and DelDOT, provide the transportation improvements needed to support land development.
-Coordinating land use and transportation can lower infrastructure costs and foster planning for market-ready development / redevelopment opportunities.
+A TID is a place where land use and transportation is planned in detail in advance, such that development consistent with that planning can pay a readily determined fee and forego the Traffic Impact Study process.
+TIDs can support the implementation of adopted Transportation and Land Use Plans.
+Developed in a partnership between local government and DelDOT, TIDs provide the transportation improvements support land development. needed to Coordinating land use and transportation can lower infrastructure costs and foster planning for market-ready development / redevelopment opportunities.
 As a transportation-based impact fee, TIDs equitably distribute the cost of transportation improvements triggered by development-related growth to the private sector benefiting from the facilities.
 TIDs are established for southern New Castle County and the Eastown and Westown areas of Middletown.
-DelDOT and the City of Newark are working together to develop a TID with more areas under consideration.
-Learn more at https://deldot.gov/Programs/transportationimprovement-districts.
+DeIDOT is working with the City of Newark to develop a TID in Newark and with New Castle County to develop one in Churchman's Crossing.
+Learn more at https://deldot.gov/Programs/ transportation-improvement-districts.